JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Take Care of Your Employees Mental Health

-According to an ABS Study 45% of Australians between the ages of 16-85 will experience a mental health issue in their lifetime.
-Overall, 21% of employees report that they have taken time off work due to feeling mentally unwell in the past 12 months.
+According to an ABS Study, 45% of Australians between the ages of 16-85 will experience a mental health issue in their lifetime.
+Overall, 21% of employees report taking time off due to feeling mentally unwell in the past 12 months.

 What Can You Do?

-Create a fun Office Culture – Introduce colourful workspaces, natural light, greenery and tasteful décor into the office or provide healthy treats, a pool table, foosball table or Wii for the shared breakroom.
-For more ideas on creating a fun office culture, check this blog out (internal link).
+Create a Fun Office Culture – Introduce colourful workspaces, natural light, greenery, and tasteful décor into the office or provide healthy treats, such as a pool table, foosball table, or Wii for the shared breakroom.
+For more ideas on creating a fun office culture, check out this blog (internal link).

-Give your Employees better Work-life Balance – Offer flexible workdays where employees can start earlier and finish earlier, so they have more free time to spend with their loved ones.
-It’s not just up to you to give your employees better work-life balance, here are some useful tips just for them (internal link).
+Give Your Employees Better Work-life Balance – Offer flexible workdays where employees can start and finish earlier, giving them more free time to spend with their loved ones.
+It’s not just up to you to give your employees a better work-life balance; here are some helpful tips for them (internal link).

-Avoid Overworking your Employees – Long hours, heavy workloads and unrealistic deadlines are a sure-fire way to stress out your employees to the verge of a breakdown.
+Avoid Overworking Your Employees – Long hours, heavy workloads, and unrealistic deadlines are sure-fire ways to stress your employees to the point of breakdown.

 Workplace Health Safety Blog web